KxSystems/kx-vscode/README.md

 Once connected to a q process, go to [execute code](#execute-code).

-[//]: # (In what context is the reserved alias name `insights` used? - BMA - the context is used on build the connection tree; different icon; different connection process)
+[//]: # (In what context is the reserved alias name `insights` used? - BMA - the context is used on build the connection tree; different icon; different connection process. - DF - Is this connection process currently supported in kdb VS Code extension; if so, do we need to document it here?)

 ## kdb language server